-ACCT 462 - Auditing I
+ACCT 462 - Auditing I 3 hours credit

 Applications of theory and principles of auditing, verifying accounting data, preparation of reports by public accountants, auditor roles, liability, etc. will be studied.
 Prerequisite: ACCT 222 with a minimum grade of "C." Fall.